Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Introduction

 The study of the correspondence between the geometry of an inhomogeneous inclusion and its scattered field has attracted significant attention in the literature.
 It can also find important applications in practice including medical imaging and geophysical exploration \cite{book,CK}.
-From a physical intuition, ``pathological" geometries should help to improve the transmission of scattering information and hence enhance the imaging effect.
-One of the ``pathological" geometries that has been studied extensively in the literature is the corner/edge singularity, where the surface tangential vectors are discontinuous.
-In \cite{BPS}, it is shown that the corner singularity of an inhomogeneity always scatters a probing field nontrivially and in \cite{curv_Liu_2}, the authors further quantified the result by establishing a positive lower bound of the scattering energy.
+From a physical intuition, ``pathological" geometries { (i.e. shapes with sharp corners and singularities)} should help to improve the transmission of scattering information and hence enhance the imaging effect. { As a vivid example, one may think that a sharp corner on an object looks more ``visible" than a round one}.
+In fact, one of the ``pathological" geometries that has been studied extensively in the literature is the corner/edge singularity, where the surface tangential vectors are discontinuous.
+In \cite{BPS}, it is shown that the corner singularity of an inhomogeneity always scatters a probing field nontrivially and in \cite{curv_Liu_2}, the authors further quantified the result by establishing a positive lower bound on the scattering energy.
 That means, a corner singularity of an inhomogeneous inclusion can always generate significant scattering, and this is consistent with the aforementioned physical intuition.
-From a geometric perspective, a corner singularity indicates that the ``extrinsic" curvature is infinity.
+From a geometric perspective, a corner singularity indicates that the ``extrinsic" curvature is infinite.
 Hence, it is natural to consider the scattering due to curvatures.
-In \cite{curv_Liu}, the scattering by curvatures was considered and it is shown that if there is a boundary point on a generic inclusion with a sufficiently high curvature, then it scatters every probing field nontrivially.
-It is remarked that in \cite{curv_Liu}, the ``pathological" boundary point possesses both high mean and Gaussian curvatures.
-We would also like to mention in passing the related study in the literature on the scattering from impenetrable obstacles, or the so-called cavities, with ``pathological" geometries; see \cite{LPRX,LRX,Maj,CHL} and the references therein.
+In \cite{curv_Liu}, the scattering by curvatures is considered and it is shown that if there is a boundary point on a generic inclusion with a sufficiently high curvature, then it scatters every probing field nontrivially. { It is pointed out that in \cite{curv_Liu}, the high-curvature boundary point possesses both high mean and Gaussian curvatures, which can be regarded as a mollified corner point.} We would also like to mention in passing the related study in the literature on the scattering from scatterers with ``pathological" geometries in various scenarios; see \cite{BL17,CDL,LPRX,LRX,Maj,CHL,DCL,LT,LX,LZ} and the references therein.
 In particular, in \cite{Maj} the recovery of the boundary curvature of a convex acoustic obstacle from the associated high-frequency scattered fields was established and in \cite{CHL} characterisations of the generalized polarisation tensors (GPTs) \cite{ammari2004reconstruction,book} of the scattered field due to corner singularities of an insulating cavity in electrostatics were derived.